pj8912/php-notesapp/README.md

-# makeit
+# NotesApp
-makeit notes creator
+Create Notes and NoteBooks